 Serendipity means a “fortunate happenstance” or “pleasant surprise”.

-#2 – Supercharge your customers’ digital ambitions by improving customer experience
+#2 – Supercharge your customers’ digital ambitions by improving the customer experience

 According to Gartner improving the CX has been a top priority of CEOs, CIOs & CMOs in 2017 and will continue to be a key focus.
 There is a need to focus our CX investments on closing the experience gap by: